ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 If you enter the World Of Haskell with the great enthusiasm, the opportunities are pretty much endless.
 You start with Haskell itself, and you can practice and master it for years and years.
-If you feel fancy, you can start learning Category Theory (or Homotopy Type Theory) and Abstract Algebra.
+If you feel fancy, you can start learning Category Theory (or [Homeopaty Type Theory](http://homotopytypetheory.org/)) and Abstract Algebra.
 I'm still not sure whether you have to have a great mathematical mind in order to learn and understand it all (most likely yes), I've only scratched the surface.